 Most tourists who visit Jamaica go to one of the BIG 3 - Negril, Montego Bay, and Ocho Rios.

 After some research, we decided to skip these places and only took one dip in the sea in Montego Bay on our last day before going to the airport.
-Although Negril boasts as having one of the most beautiful beaches in the world, the famous 7-mile beach, and Montego Bay and Ocho Rios are known as other two top beach destinations in Jamaica, we realized pretty early into our Jamaican research that these places are incompatible with our travel goals.
+Although Negril boasts of having one of the most beautiful beaches in the world, the famous 7-mile beach, and Montego Bay and Ocho Rios are known as the other two top beach destinations in Jamaica, we realized pretty early into our Jamaican research that these places are incompatible with our travel goals.

 To begin, all these three places are way overdeveloped and Westernized.
-Local eateries are replaced with international chain restaurants such as McDonalds, Burger King, and Starbucks; all-inclusive and big chain hotels overpower small local guesthouses; and beaches, although inviting and beautiful, are packed with foreigners and not locals.
+Local eateries are replaced with international chain restaurants such as McDonald's, Burger King, and Starbucks; all-inclusive and big chain hotels overpower small local guesthouses; and beaches, although inviting and beautiful, are packed with foreigners and not locals.
 Also, we read about visitors being hassled all the time as locals try hard to sell everything: from cheap souvenirs to sunglasses, from beach towels to weed.
 As one visitor described, hassling never stops and you are constantly being approached and asked to buy something.
 We had a somewhat similar experience in Acapulco, Mexico a decade ago when Julia went for a swim and was approached by a small wooden canoe displaying cheap trinkets.
-The pushy boat operator did everything he could to make a sale to very puzzled Julia, who in response questioned him on why he thought she had money on her and swam away.
+The pushy boat operator did everything he could to make a sale to a very puzzled Julia, who in response questioned him on why he thought she had money on her and swam away.
 While we understand that locals try to make a living and there is nothing wrong with that, we did not want to deal with a touristy side of Jamaica.
 We wanted something more authentic and so, we decided to venture into the regions that are rarely visited by tourists.
 We started with the capital of Jamaica, Kingston.

 The following is not a coherent story about a funny situation or a thought-provoking episode.
-It’s a mish-mash of experiences during the second day of our random and strange stumble through this city.
-We learned something new about Jamaica’s music and history, we got close and personal with locals, we were startled by an unsafe situation, we were laughed at by a taxi driver and a cop within one hour.
+It’s a mishmash of experiences during the second day of our random and strange stumble through this city.
+We learned something new about Jamaica’s music and history, we got close and personal with locals, we were startled by an unsafe situation, and we were laughed at by a taxi driver and a cop within one hour.
 In the end, it was quite a lot of fun.

 A lot is written about how unsafe Kingston is.
 We are not here to persuade you otherwise.
 There are definitely some rough parts to this city.
 And even in safe neighborhoods locals take precautions in the form of security guards, tall fences with barb wire, and bars on the windows.
-However, we decided that to skip this city solely for safety concerns would be a mistake.
+However, we decided that skipping this city solely for safety concerns would be a mistake.
 The advice we received was that the Down Town (yes, two words) was not safe and best avoided at night, while New Kingston, with all the tourist sights, was relatively safe with measures of precaution.
 We visited both places during the day.
 We learned through our own experiences that the advice we received was correct.

 We started in New Kingston.
 The main attraction here is Bob Marley’s house.
 We went on a one-hour tour led by a young Jamaican guide who proudly told us stories about the most famous Jamaican son.
 The tour was both interesting and informative.
 There were some hardcore Bob Marley fans in our group, for whom the visit was akin to visiting the holiest place for a devout religious believer.
 They knew all songs, names of albums, and some obscure facts from Bob Marley’s biography, sometimes better than the guide himself.
-We, on the other hand, listened to every bit of trivia with wide eye naivete, neither of us being knowing much about his life beyond “No woman, no cry.”
+We, on the other hand, listened to every bit of trivia with wide eye naivete, neither of us knowing much about his life beyond “No woman, no cry.”
 Visiting Bob Marley’s house was also a humbling experience for, despite his stardom, the exterior and interior of the house were very modest.

 The guide was keeping the tour light and peppered his presentation with well-rehearsed corny jokes.
 For example, he confused everyone for a second when he pointed to one of the photographs on the wall capturing an image of Bob Marley playing soccer with little kids.
-The guide pointed to a little kid on the picture and asked, “Do you know who that is?”
+The guide pointed to a little kid in the picture and asked, “Do you know who that is?”